GhostsonAcid/AudioClipboard/README.md

 ### Testing

-AudioClipboard has been tested thoroughly on macOS Mojave running multiple copies of Ardour 8.12, as well as a VM of Ubuntu Studio.
-If for some reason it doesn't work on your particular OS, please let me know.
+AudioClipboard was written using VSCodium (1.67.0) and has been tested thoroughly on macOS Mojave (10.14.6) running multiple copies of Ardour 8.12, as well as a VM of Ubuntu Studio (24.04.2 LTS).
+There is no guarantee that it will work on any earlier version of Ardour, but you are welcome to try!
+If for some reason it doesn't work on your particular OS though, then please let me know.

 > [!IMPORTANT]
 > If you experience any bugs with this script, please submit an "Issue" here on GitHub, or post about it/them on [the Ardour forum](discourse.ardour.org) and link [@GhostsonAcid](https://discourse.ardour.org/u/ghostsonacid/summary) in your comment, and I will try to address it.